3 November 18 – 6 January 19

 Opening: 2 November 18, 7 pm

-The exhibition Deliquescing by Steve Bishop builds upon a body of research that focuses specifically on the fragility of memory and the possibility of its preservation, defying the gradual breakdown of matter through the effects of time.
-The exhibition is based on two distinct but interrelated pillars: one being a deserted town in Northern Canada that was completed in 1981 to facilitate a nearby mine, and abandoned in 1983.
+For his exhibition Deliquescing at KW, Bishop builds upon a body of research that focuses specifically on the fragility of memory and the potential for its preservation, defying the gradual breakdown of matter through the effects of time.
+The exhibition is based on two distinct but interrelated pillars: one of which is a deserted town in northern Canada that was built in 1981 to house the workers of a nearby mine and then abandoned in 1983.
 Its remarkably intact state is due to the constant struggle to prevent the surrounding forest from reclaiming the town and is a testament to the live-in caretaker, who ensures that the lawns are mowed and the buildings are heated.
-The other point of departure is the unique restorative qualities of the Lion’s Mane mushroom: an edible, bulbous-looking mushroom native to the forests of North America, which has shown the remarkable ability of stimulating the synthesis of nerve growth factor in the brain.
-Lion’s Mane has been developed as a dietary supplement and also potentially as a medicine to be used for treating Alzheimer’s disease.
+The other point of departure is the unique restorative qualities of the lion’s mane mushroom: an edible, bulbous-looking mushroom native to the forests of North America, Europe and Asia that has shown a remarkable ability to stimulate the synthesis of nerve growth factor in the brain.
+Lion’s mane is sold as a dietary supplement for memory enhancement and is being researched as a potential medicine for the treatment of Alzheimer’s disease.

 Curator: Anna Gritz

 Assistant curator: Maurin Dietrich